Swellies Surf Guide Part 2- The Flood

 Cribbin East – late on

 Mostly it is just over a boat length wide.
-Like the west wave it is green for much of its length but forms a small stopper on the RHS – this can give a gentle hold at certain levels.
+Like the west wave it is green for much of its length but forms a small stopper on the RHS which can extend full width at times – this can give a gentle hold at certain levels.
 It is quite a short wavelength wave so sea kayaks may find their bow close to the barely-hidden, sub-surface rocks.

 It works well in slalom boats, where it gives a good exercise in (short) upstream-blade crosses.
 However an upstream flip will be barnacle rocky.

-Very late in the tide (on Springs) the rock pinnacle (on the RHS) finally covers to form a V and then a small, dumpy wave that surfs somewhat.
+Very late in the tide (on Springs) the rock pinnacle (on the RHS) finally covers to form a V and then a small, dumpy wave (Pinnacle Wave) that surfs a little.

 Height: 1-1 ½ ft

-Runs from: After LW to mid-flood (late flood for the Pinnacle wave) – forms and fades a little later than the other Cribbin waves.
-Runs best when the other two Cribbin waves are washing out.
+Runs from: After LW to mid-flood (late flood for the Pinnacle wave) – forms and fades later than the other Cribbin waves.
+It runs as the other Cribbin waves are washing out.

 Cribbin East – short boat